rmassidda/cm-project-19/report.md

 ## Convergence of L-BFGS

-@liu_limited_1989 define three necessary assumptions to prove a theorem stating that the L-BFGS algorithm globally converges and moreover that there exists a constant $0\leq r <1$ such that
+@liu_limited_1989 define three necessary assumptions to prove that the L-BFGS algorithm globally converges and that there exists a constant $0\leq r <1$ such that

 $$
 f(w_i) - f(w_*) \leq r^i (f(w_0) - f(w_*))
 $$

-so that the sequence ${w_i}$ converges R-linearly.
+so that the sequence $\{w_i\}$ converges R-linearly.

-The first assumption required is on the objective function $f$, that should be twice continuously differentiable.
+Firstly the objective function $f$ should be twice continuously differentiable.
-This is in fact true and we can define the gradient and the Hessian of the objective function as in:
+Given the formulation of the least squares problem this is immediately true, the gradient and the Hessian of the objective function are definable as in:

 $$
 \nabla f(w) = \hat{X}^T ( \hat{X} w - y ) \\